lawsocsg/bare/clinic-management.md

     sexual intercourse with any girl below the age of 16 years except by way of marriage\]

-### *Centre for Forensic Medicine (CFM)*
+### Centre for Forensic Medicine (CFM)

+Address:
-Health Sciences Authority
+: Health Sciences Authority
 Level 1, Blk 9, SGH, Outram Rd
 Singapore 169608

-(Nearest MRT Station: Outram Park)The Applied Sciences Group applies forensic, medical, scientific, investigative and analytical expertise to serve the administration of justice and to safeguard public health.
+(Nearest MRT Station: Outram Park)

+The Applied Sciences Group applies forensic, medical, scientific, investigative and analytical expertise to serve the administration of justice and to safeguard public health.
 The Group consists of the Centre for Analytical Science (CAS), Centre for Forensic Medicine (CFM) and Centre for Forensic Science (CFS).

-### *The Consumer Protection (Fair Trading) Act (CPFTA)*
+### The Consumer Protection (Fair Trading) Act (CPFTA)

 Under the CPFTA, CASE and Singapore Tourism Board are empowered to invite errant businesses to enter into a Voluntary Compliance Agreement,